cityofaustin/Multimodal-Login/readme.md

 ## Improved Biometrics Model

 Part of being accessible to those experiencing trauma includes being sensitive to the fear that they may assign to specific methods of authentication.
 This is particularly true for any biometrics authentication.
 For the trauma accessible login, we addressed this fear through what we believe to be an improved biometrics model.

-Applications and users often have a love-hate relationship with biometrics.
-Administrators love biometrics for their consistency and assurance of user authenticity while at the same time many users fear biometrics, as they are unsure if the biometrics process protects their privacy and the security of their biometric information.
-To quote Adam Wiedemann’s grandma: “once they steal your fingerprints you cant grow more fingers.”
-For the trauma accessible login, we believe that if a user chooses to include biometrics as part of their sign-in process, that it should be private and secure by design.
+We believe that if a user chooses to include biometrics as part of their sign-in process, that it should be private and secure by design.
 To ensure this, we have created a workflow that invites a user to put their device in airplane mode while completing biometric scans, such as facial recognition or fingerprint recognition.
-This ensures that all processing of sensitive biometric information is performed offline, and only once this information is converted to a safe form such as template hashes is the device reconnected to the internet.
+This ensures that all processing of sensitive biometric information is performed offline, and only once this information is converted to a safe form such as an abstracted template is the device reconnected to the internet.

 <kbd><img src="/docs/Improvedbio.png" align="middle" width="900" ></kbd>

 ## Design considerations.

-The trauma accessible login service authenticates a user, then provides an authorization code to the application server and provides stewardship of a user’s private keys which are shared with the browser on their device at login.
+The trauma accessible login service authenticates a user then provides an authorization code to the application server and provides stewardship of a user’s private keys which are shared with the browser on their device at login.
 This is a service that is unique to applications which must be secure through end to end encryption but serves a userbase that is unable to hold onto an encryption key themselves.
 It is because of this use case we have made the multimodal service as a stand-alone Oauth server capable of being hosted by a disinterested 3rd party or through ownerless governance.

 Our data model has been specifically constructed such that the Oauth server contains no Personally Identifiable Information (PII) but prompts the application backing services to complete any operation needing PII.
-An example of this is two-factor authentication, where a one-time code is generated by the Oauth server then sent to the application service to be paired with the user’s phone number or email address before being sent to the user to complete the authentication process.
+An example of this is two-factor authentication, where a one-time-code is generated by the Oauth server then sent to the application service to be paired with the user’s phone number or email address before being sent to the user to complete the authentication process.
 By removing all PII from the authentication service we believe that this becomes a better candidate for disinterested 3rd party hosting.

 ## Getting Started